 Being a Fairtrade business

-It's easy to stock Fairtrade products, whether you're a retailer or catering outlet; they're competitively priced and there are over 2,000 to choose from.
-There's more information available from the Fairtrade Foundation.
-If you don't sell directly to the public, you can still support Fairtrade by providing Fairtrade products in your staff room or canteen.
+It’s easy to stock Fairtrade products, whether you’re a retailer or catering outlet; they’re competitively priced and there are over 4,500 to choose from.
+More information is available from the Fairtrade Foundation.
+If you don’t sell directly to the public, you can still support Fairtrade by providing Fairtrade products in your staff room or canteen.

 Hackney Fairtrade Group

-- tasting events, with support from local shops, in libraries and markets to encourage people to buy Fairtrade products
+- Fairtrade tasting events, with support from the Council, local shops, in libraries and markets

-To maintain our status for the next two years and beyond we need to show that we, as a community, are committed to the aims of the Fairtrade Foundation who judge us against a set of five criteria:
+To maintain the borough’s status for the next two years and beyond we need to show that we, as a community, are committed to the aims of the Fairtrade Foundation.
+They judge us against a set of five criteria:

 For more information on the group please contact firstname.lastname@example.org.